alaa-alchal/Portfolio/detect duplicate profile accounts project/README.md

 The code will display a lists of account IDs where IDs in the same list were found to be similar.

-The code will prompt you if you want to export a csv that contains a list of Account IDs.
-If you click 'y', then the code will prompt you to name the csv file, then it will export it.
+The code will prompt you to export a csv that contains a list of Account IDs.
+If you type 'y', then the code will prompt you to name the csv file, then it will export it.
 IDs on the same row in the csv will represent duplicate accounts.
+If you type 'n', the code will finish.
+If you didn't type 'y' or 'n', the code will re-ask you the question with a little more detail.